 The Sierra Nevada or Snowy Mountains in Spanish is a major mountain range of western North America, stretching along the eastern edge of the U.S. state of California.

 The Sierra Nevada is a segment of the American Cordillera, a chain of mountain ranges that are comprised of an almost continuous sequence that forms the western “backbone” of North America, Central America, South America, and Antarctica.
 The Sierra Nevada Mountains consist mostly of granite that was formed from volcanic lava.

-We’ve dug deeper into the mountain’s range core coming up with these increasing facts about Sierra Nevada that might just surprise you…
+We’ve dug deeper into the mountain’s range core and come up with these 34 fun facts about Sierra Nevada that might just surprise you…

 - Its superb skyline and remarkable landscapes make it one of the most beautiful physical structures of the U.S.

 - Geologists claim that there are two quite different possibilities regarding the age of the Sierra Nevada range.
 Their research states that it’s either 40 million to 80 million years old, or only about 3 million years old.

 - Using space radar technology and GPS, scientists have found out that the range is growing about a millimeter each year.
 Considering this rate the entire Sierra Nevada could have been built in just the last 3 million years.

 - The Sierra Nevada is home to the giant sequoia, the largest trees in the world.

 - Groves of Giant Sequoias occur naturally only along a narrow band of altitude on the western side of the Sierra Nevada.